 Santa Marta, Colombia; Glorious Beaches & Crazy Cab Drivers

-It’s the afternoon when Dave and I arrive in the bustling city of Santa Marta.
-We’re still on the Caribbean coast of Colombia, having travelled east from Cartagena.
-It’s still ridiculously hot, which is not enjoyable when we are carrying thirteen kilos each and trying to find our hostel from the bus station.
+It’s the afternoon when Dave and I arrive in the bustling city of Santa Marta, Colombia.
+We’re still on the Caribbean coast, having travelled east from Cartagena.
+It’s ridiculously hot, which is not enjoyable when we are carrying thirteen kilos each and trying to find our hostel from the bus station.
 In the end, we opt for flagging down a passing taxi, which turns out to be the right thing to do as it’s at least a ten minute walk to where we’re staying.
 It also means we’re treated to our first taste of traffic and crazy cab drivers in Santa Marta.
 As far as I can make out, the general highway code here is:

-- Do not stay in a lane, despite there being clear road markings to indicate them.
+- Do not stay in a lane, despite there being clear road markings to indicate these.
 In fact, straddle both whenever possible

 - Beep your horn at every passing car, truck and bicycle